enricoforti/enricoforti.github.io/index.md

 - **CrossFit in the Crosshairs: A Community-Embedded Theory of Organizational Responsiveness to Social Issues.** With: Rietveld J., Piazza A. — _Revise & Resubmit at: Administrative Science Quarterly_

-- **Naturals over Strivers: Perceived Naturalness affects Resource Allocation.** With: Lee J. and Tsay C. — _Under review at: PNAS_
+- **Naturals over Strivers: Perceived Naturalness affects Resource Allocation.** With: Lee J. and Tsay C. — _Under review_

 # Select Abstracts